 Alternatively, they may have begun using their prescriptions the wrong way early on out of curiosity, self-medication, or even boredom.
 Many potential reasons can lead to dependence.

-The chemistry and wiring in our brains during adolescence make us far more likely and willing to engage in substance use, for more reasons than one.
+The chemistry and wiring in our brains during adolescence make us far more likely and willing to engage in substance use for more reasons than one.

 First, adolescent brains are not fully developed, especially in certain regions of the brain.
 One of the most significant differences is that teenage brains have not developed the regions of the brain associated with risk assessment.
 For this reason, teens are far more likely to engage in risk-taking behaviors, including substance use.

 We all remember being teens and wanting to experiment.
-For some of us, it meant trying new hobbies or going new places, while others may have turned to less healthy activities.
+For some of us, it meant trying new hobbies or going to new places, while others may have turned to less healthy activities.

-Signs of Teen Addiction
+Signs of Teen Substance Addiction

-Again, every teen is different, but if you suspect teen substance abuse or excessive underage drinking, then there are some signs to look for.
+Again, every teen is different, but if you suspect teen substance abuse or excessive underage drinking, there are some signs to look for.